tb0hdan/MeshQuery/README.md

 This is a Docker-enhanced continuation of the original [Malla project](https://github.com/zenitraM/malla) - a comprehensive web analyzer for Meshtastic networks based on MQTT data.

-## ⚠️ Current Status: Critical Issues Identified

-**The system has several critical issues that need immediate attention:**

 ### 🔧 What's Working
-- ✅ Single RF Hops in Longest Links analysis
-- ✅ Basic web interface loading
+- ✅ Complete database schema initialization
-- ✅ MQTT data capture (with connection issues)
+- ✅ Real-time MQTT data capture and processing
+- ✅ Web interface with full functionality
-- ✅ PostgreSQL database connection
+- ✅ PostgreSQL database with optimized queries
+- ✅ Network topology visualization
+- ✅ Longest links analysis
+- ✅ Node tracking and statistics
+- ✅ Packet analysis and filtering

 ## 🚀 Quick Start with Docker